KeyView OOP APP (kvoop.exe): What is it & high CPU issue

 What is KeyView OOP APP?

-• Take out metadata, text, and other bits from lots of different file types.
+• Get metadata, text, and more from many file types.

-KeyView OOP APP is the brain behind the Endpoint Discovery feature in some apps like Symantec DLP.
-It checks computers in a company’s network to find and pinpoint secret info.
+KeyView OOP APP mainly helps with the Endpoint Discovery feature in certain apps like Symantec DLP.
+It checks computers on a business network to find and track down private info.

 KeyView OOP APP Symantec